 Due to the potential complexity of Mentor Together, there are specific requirements in order for the pair to be considered for a match at a new school:

 - Mentor together pairs can generally only be two people rather than larger groups.
 If a mentor asks to be matched in a group once in screening, the screener may ask which partner the applicant prefers we prioritize and make any updates necessary.
 The group may still be noted in Match Logistics, but the applicant will be told that it likely won't be possible.

 - At least one of the Mentor Together pair must be male identifying, i.e. no female-female identifying pairings.
-[Check with the regional manager to ensure any same-gender matching restrictions that may be in effect for that point in the season]

 - Both applicants must be on track to have their screening process complete around the same time, and definitely before matching season begins.